nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 Media 02: Our Own Launcher Prototype Design and Functionality
 </p>

-Our launcher is an electro-mechanical system using a motor-driven leadscrew to actuate a carriage.
-This carriage integrates two key components: a high-precision **load cell** (force sensor) and a **solenoid lock** (release trigger).
-The automated release cycle begins when the solenoid latches onto the projectile sled.
-The motor then reverses, drawing the sled backward and stretching the elastic bands.
+Our launcher uses a motor-driven leadscrew to pull a carriage containing a **load cell** and a **solenoid lock**.
+This carriage latches onto the projectile sled and draws it back, stretching the elastic bands.

-Our core innovation is a **force-based control loop**, which solves the energy inconsistency of traditional **distance-based** systems.
-In distance-based launchers, latex band fatigue (from duty cycles, heat or direct light exposure) means a fixed pull-back length results in progressively less stored energy, destroying velocity consistency.
+Our core innovation is a **force-based control loop**, which solves the inconsistencies of **traditional distance-based systems**.
+In distance-based launchers, band fatigue (from use, heat, or light) causes a fixed draw length to store progressively less energy, destroying velocity consistency.

-Our system pulls to a pre-set **force target** (e.g., 50 kgF).
+Our system, however, pulls to a pre-set **force target** (e.g., 50 kgF).
 The motor draws the sled back until the load cell measures this exact force, at which point the solenoid releases.
-This **self-correcting system** automatically compensates for band degradation by pulling it further to reach the target, guaranteeing **identical stored potential energy** and **consistent launch velocity** for every shot.
-Additionally, the system can warn the operator when the draw distance exceeds a preset limit, indicating the band needs replacement.
+This **self-correcting system** automatically compensates for band degradation by pulling further, guaranteeing **identical stored potential energy** and **consistent launch velocity** on every shot.
+The system also includes a safety feature that warns the operator when the draw distance exceeds a preset limit, indicating the band needs replacement.

 <details markdown="1">